 1<app-navbar></app-navbar> <router-outlet></router-outlet>

-should be empty now.
+and app.component.scss should be empty now.

 Next we need to add our dark theme to material-theme.scss